-Whether you’re buying lunch at your office or school cafeteria, or trying to navigate through a buffet at a party or restaurant, arming yourself with smart strategies before you serve yourself will help you make the best food choices.
-Here are a few healthy eating tips to remember the next time you’re in a cafeteria or at a buffet:
+Whether you’re buying lunch at your office or school cafeteria, or trying to navigate through a buffet at a party or restaurant, planning ahead before you serve yourself will help you make the best food choices.
+Here are a few strategies to keep in mind the next time you’re eating in a cafeteria or at a buffet:

 wisely at the salad bar.

 Making the right choices at a salad bar can be a good way to maintain your